-The most well-known cairn terrier held a starring role in the original Wizard of Oz movie—Dorothy's little Toto dog!
+The most well-known cairn terrier held a starring role in the original The Wizard of Oz movie—Dorothy's little dog, Toto!

 Cairn terrier colors can include nearly every shade except white, with a number of different patterns and markings.
-Cairns don't shed much, and their short, shaggy coats require minimal grooming.
-They are considered to be one of the better dogs to have if you’re dog-allergic, though technically no breed is actually hypoallergenic.
+Cairns don't shed much and their short, shaggy coats require minimal grooming.

 Affectionate and loyal cairns are also gentle with children, tend to get along well with other dogs, and love a good play session.
-Though hardly guard dogs, they’d certainly alert you to a stranger coming to the house.
+Though hardly guard dogs, they'll certainly alert you to a stranger coming to the house with a sharp bark.
 These dogs are smart, too, which gives them a reputation of being easily teachable.
 They can be a good choice for first–time dog owners, and Freiman says he often recommends the cairn to his clients if they're looking for a small breed.

-Cairn terriers are adaptable pups who can do well in homes or even apartments, so long as they get their daily exercise needs met.
-Though small, they do have lots of energy, so regular walks or visits to the dog park are a must.
-If left alone for many hours at a time, cairns can become destructive—so this might not be the best dog to bring home if you're out of the house all day.
+If left alone for many hours at a time, cairns can become bored and might chew up your pillows to keep themselves busy—so this might not be the best dog to bring home if you're out of the house all day.
 Be sure your backyard is fenced in, as cairns can easily get distracted by small animals and run off to chase them, thanks to their hunting instincts.

-Cairns are very social, and love being with their people and playing with other dogs.
+Cairns are very social and love being with their people and playing with other dogs.
 These smart little pups are generally considered easy to train—but consistency is key, along with positive reinforcement.
-Since they do have strong personalities, start obedience training early on to help avoid any behavior issues or “boundary testing” down the line.
-Get everyone in the house to help so that there is a consistent approach and your puppy knows exactly what the limits are.
+Because they do have strong personalities, start obedience training early on to help avoid any undesirable behaviors issues down the line.
+Get everyone in the house to help so that there is a consistent approach and your cairn terrier puppy knows exactly what the limits are.

-As these are typically genetic issues, Freiman advises finding out from your dog’s breeder if he's been screened for them.
+As these are typically genetic issues, Freiman advises finding out from your cairn terrier breeder if he's had all health screenings recommended by the Canine Health Information Center.
 Routine medical care is always important, and it's key to speak with your vet about any red flags that you should be aware of right after bringing home your pet.

 - Terry the cairn terrier took on one of the biggest canine movie roles ever: Dorothy's companion, Toto, in 1939's The Wizard of Oz.

-- Norbert, an adorable cairn terrier mix (along with Lhasa apso, Chihuahua, and a bit of poodle), is an Instagram influencer with 850k+ followers.
+- Norbert, an adorable cairn terrier mix (along with Lhasa apso, Chihuahua, and a bit of poodle), is an Instagram influencer with hundreds of thousands of followers.
 He works as a therapy dog at Children's Hospital LA.